sourcegraph/handbook/content/departments/cloud/technical-docs/multi-region/index.md

 1. Metrics
    Sourcegraph uses [GCP scoped project](https://cloud.google.com/monitoring/settings) to collect aggregated metrics from all dedicated customer GCP projects.
-   Sourcegraph uses [Federated GCP Prometheus]() to collect Sourcegraph application metrics from all dedicated customer GCP projects
 1. Logs
-   Audit logs from customer instances are collected and exported to a single dedicated GCP Project.
+   Audit logs from customer instances are collected and exported to a single dedicated GCP Project in US.
 1. Emails
-   All Cloud instances uses [Managed SMTP](../managed-smtp/index.md), which stores emails by [PostMark](https://postmarkapp.com/support/article/917-is-postmark-secure-and-redundant).
+   All Cloud instances uses [Managed SMTP](../managed-smtp/index.md), which stores emails by [PostMark](https://postmarkapp.com/support/article/917-is-postmark-secure-and-redundant) in Europe.
-1. Instance customer data (customer email domain, customer Sourcegraph subdomain) Every customer instance has generated `config.yaml` file, stored in [sourcegraph/cloud](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/cloud) repository.
-This file contains customer `displayName`, `domain`